-The removed character is not returned, so chop cannot be used to iterate over a string (from the end).
-Use comb (see section 7.5, "comb").
+The removed character is not obtainable in any way, so chop cannot be used to iterate over a string (from the end).
+Use comb instead (see section 7.5, "comb").

-chop takes an optional parameter, specifying the -number\ of characters to remove:
+chop takes an optional parameter, specifying the number of characters to remove:

-'''

 say "abcde".chop(2); # -> abc

-'''